daviddao/green-ai/README.md

 Minimize costs and carbon emissions by sharing local infrastructure instead of relying on on-demand cloud computing resources ([Strubell *et al.* (2019)](https://arxiv.org/abs/1906.02243))

+## Best practices in deployment

+The fossil fuel industry is responsible for most of the world's CO2 emission by a large margin.
+Artificial intelligence has been a driving force of optimizing gas and oil extraction processes.
+By following the Standard, we pledge to not make developed applications available for fossil fuel focused usage.

 ## Offset your resulting emissions

 We recommend offsetting your emissions to certified carbon neutrality projects if possible.